Ishaan2602/Sensor-datalogging-framework_-STWIN.box-STM32-Nucleo-/README.md

 This is a python-based sensor datalogging framework compatible with STWIN.box and STM32-Nucleo microsensors.
-Framework can record, extract data (into csv), and plot (with matplotlib) multiple sensors in single run (specifications of parameters in comments).
+Framework can record, extract data (into csv), and plot data of multiple sensors in single run (specifications of parameters in comments).
 I constructed this as part of a summer internship at GMU where I supported current research in  developing side-channel attack prevention mechanisms for sensor models in IoT devices